tomascherian/tp/docs/UserGuide.md

 ### Saving the data

 AdresSoC data (both the contact list and the meeting list) is saved in the hard disk automatically after any command that changes the data.
-It is saved as is saved as a JSON file `[JAR file location]/data/addressoc.json`There is no need to save manually.
+It is saved as a JSON file `[JAR file location]/data/addressoc.json`.
+There is no need to save manually.

 ### Editing the data file